uniba-swt/LetSynchronise/docs/README.md

 * `ls.plugin.metric.latency.js`: For a given event chain, regardless of whether it starts from a system input or ends at a system output, returns the latency of each event chain instance and their min, avg, and max latencies.
-The latency of an event chain instance is the time difference between the end of the first task and the start of the last task, i.e., time(LET start of the last task) - time(LET end of the first task).
+The latency of an event chain instance is the time difference between the start time of the event chain's first dependency and the end time of the event chain's last dependency, i.e., time(end of the event chain's last dependency) - time(start of the event chain's first dependency).

 ## Scheduler
 * `ls.plugin.scheduler.edf.js`: Preemptive, Earliest Deadline First scheduling.